Sophie Hyde

 Sophie Hyde (born 1977) is an Australian film director, writer, and producer based in Adelaide, South Australia.
 She is co-founder of Closer Productions and known for her award-winning debut fiction film, 52 Tuesdays (2013), as well as the comedy drama Animals (2019); the sex comedy drama Good Luck to You, Leo Grande (2022), starring Emma Thompson; and her semi-autobiographical film Jimpa, starring Olivia Colman and John Lithgow, which premiered at the 2025 Sundance Film Festival.
 She has also made several documentaries, including Life in Movement (2011), a documentary about dancer and choreographer Tanja Liedtke, and television series, such as The Hunting (2019).

 Early life and education

-Sophie Hyde was born in Adelaide in 1977.
+Sophie Hyde was born in Adelaide in 1977, the daughter of Patricia and Jim Hyde.

 As a teenager, she learnt acting skills at the Unley Youth Theatre (later Urban Myth), where she met some of her future colleagues.
 She later studied film theatre at Flinders University in Adelaide and followed up at La Trobe University in Melbourne, graduating with a Bachelor of Arts in 1998.

 Work

 2000s

 In 2005, Hyde returned to Adelaide with funding to make a film about women's toilets.
 Later that year, she reconnected with a college acquaintance, editor and cinematographer Bryan Mason.
 They began a personal and professional relationship, forming a film company, Closer Productions.
-As of 2018, they reside in Malvern with their child, Audrey.